BladeofRagna/Touhou-Pack/README.md

 Some drive forms have been altered visually.
 Here's a list of what's available

+- Phantom Form (Valor Form) - A form based off of Youmu Konpaku
-- Fairy Form (Wisdom Form) - A form based off of the Ice Fairy: Cirno
+- Fairy Form (Wisdom Form) - A form based off of the Ice Fairy, Cirno
-- Scarlet Form (Limit Form) - A form based off of Remilia Scarlet (Beta)
+- Scarlet Form (Limit Form) - A form based off of Remilia Scarlet
+- Faith Form (Master Form) - A form based off of Sanae Kochiya (Unfinished)

 List of currently available/findable Fumo's:
 - Reimu = Crystal Orb